AudioGroupCologne/wavefront-manual/src/ui/preferences.md

 ## Experimental Settings

-The experimental settings offer toggles for experimental features which are disabled / hidden by default.
+Experimental settings offer toggles for experimental features which are disabled / hidden by default.
 These features might be incomplete, broken or subject to change in the future.

 The `Frequency analyzer` toggle enables the use of the [frequency plot](./plots/frequency.md).
 There is a known bug in the analysis of white noise or Gaussian sources post-diffraction, characterized by the emergence of unexplainable high-frequency components.

+The `Export CSV` toggle enables the export of the simulation data to a CSV file.
+The CSV file contains the pressure field measured by one microphone at each time step.
+The export is done in the background and the file is saved in the current working directory.